An Internet connected home/home office network, consists of a variety of hardware and software components.

 A switch Connects two or more computers together and used today in preference to a hub or bridge.

-Like a bridge it learns about MAC address connected to each port and will only send data on that port that is addressed to those MAC addresses.
+Like a bridge a switch learns about MAC address connected to each port and will only send data on that port that is addressed to those MAC addresses.

 A switch is effectively a bridge with more ports.